 Figure 1: A 2D quantum spin-1/2 system, with NN dimer coverings, can be presented in the form of a bipartite lattice.
-The sublattices A and B are denoted by light and dark circles, respectively.
-The thick solid lines represent NN dimer states $(|(a_i,b_j)\rangle)$ from sites in sublattice A to another in B. The figure shows a possible dimer covering.
+The sublattices A and B are denoted by light and dark circles, repectively.
+The thick solid lines show the NN dimer states $(|(a_i, b_j)\rangle)$ from a site in sublattice A to another in B. The figure represents a possible dimer covering.
 The final state is the superposition of all such dimer coverings.
-The ladder states correspond to M' < M. For, the square lattice M' = M. In general, such superposed quantum spin-1/2 states can be expressed using the Rokhsar-Kivelson Hamiltonians [10].
+The ladder states correspond to M' < M. For, the square lattice M' = M. In general, such superposed quantum spin-1/2 states can be expressed in terms of the Rokhsar-Kivelson Hamiltonians [14].